 - The University of Waterloo requires students to have a minimum cumulative average of 72%.

-- Students in 1B can hold the award as long as they had an 72% or higher average in their 1A term and at the time of holding their award they will have completed at least 2 terms of full time study.
+- Students in 1B can hold the award as long as they had a 72% or higher average in their 1A term and at the time of holding their award they will have completed at least 2 terms of full time study.

 - Students applying for a USRA must be registered full-time in a bachelor’s degree program at the time of the application.
 Students can hold the award in the term immediately after their 4B term.

 - International students are not eligible.

 - Students may hold only one award per fiscal year (April 1 to March 31) and can hold only three awards throughout their undergraduate career.

 - Students and supervisors must also meet all other eligibility requirements.
 A program guide and overview showing NSERC eligibility criteria of this award are available at the NSERC website.

 Once students establish that they are eligible, they should search for a chemistry professor whose research matches their interests.

 The student and supervisor will put together a research project which will be included in the supervisor’s portion of the application.
-The student’s salary will amount to $1,760 – $1,860 per month depending on the student’s seniority.
 These awards are distributed to the applicants in decreasing order of merit.